 To start with, 8% of the profits are sent to the Strategy Creator Wallet.

-The biggest chunk, 90% of the profits are used to buy WAULT.
-The resulting WAULT is then sent to the Vault’s depositors according to the amount of money they invested in the strategy.
+The biggest chunk, 90% of the profits are used to buy WAULTx.
+The resulting WAULTx is then sent to the Vault’s depositors according to the amount of money they invested in the strategy.
 Such buybacks create a consistent buying pressure on the token.
 This elevates its price further.